ooples/pine_script_docs/source/concepts/Inputs.rst

 -----------

 The next sections explain what each input function does.
-As we procede, we will explore the different ways you can use input functions and organize their display.
+As we proceed, we will explore the different ways you can use input functions and organize their display.

 Simple input